 (1) Recruitment.
 The provisions of section 11016(a) are applicable and are incorporated by reference herein.
-Generally, during recruitment it is unlawful for employers to refuse to consider applicants because they are over 40 years of age.
+Generally, during recruitment it is unlawful for employers to refuse to consider applicants because they are at leastover 40 years of age.
 Examples of unlawful requirements include: a maximum experience limitation; a requirement that candidates be "digital natives" (an individual who grew up using technology from an early age); or a requirement that candidates maintain a college-affiliated email address.
 However, it is lawful for an employer to participate in established recruitment programs with high schools, colleges, universities and trade schools.
-It is also lawful for employers to utilize temporary hiring programs directed at youth, even though such programs traditionally provide disproportionately few applicants who are over 40.
+It is also lawful for employers to utilize temporary hiring programs directed at youth, even though such programs traditionally provide disproportionately few applicants who are age 40 and olderover 40.

 However, exclusive screening and hiring of applicants provided through the above recruitment or temporary programs will constitute discrimination on the basis of age if the programs are used to evade the Act's prohibition against age discrimination.

 (2) Advertising.
-It is unlawful for an employer to either express a preference for individuals under 40 or to express a limitation against individuals over 40 when advertising employment opportunities by any means such as the media, employment agencies, and job announcements.
+It is unlawful for an employer to either express a preference for individuals under 40 or to express a limitation against individuals at least 40 years of ageover 40 when advertising employment opportunities by any means such as the media, employment agencies, and job announcements.